 - Bead: This is what holds clincher and tubeless tyres on the wheel rim.
 The air pressure inside the tyre pushes the beads out, making them hook onto the rim.

 - Casing: This is cloth fabric 'woven' around the beads that creates the main body of the tyre.
 While the vast majority use nylon fabric, higher-end tyres may use cotton or silk.
 The casing has a major effect on ride quality because of the the threads per inch (TPI) value.
-Tyres with a low TPI will have a thicker threads, which causes greater rolling resistance but makes the tyre more resistant to punctures.
+Tyres with a low TPI will have thicker threads, which cause greater rolling resistance but make the tyre more resistant to punctures.
 Meanwhile tyres with a high TPI use finer threads for less rolling resistance and lower weight, but will be more susceptible to punctures.